-The Bedded Unit is a tranquil and supportive environment, offering a person centered approach to care.
-Many people who come to stay on the Bedded Unit go on to return home and continue their care with the support of the hospice and other healthcare professionals.
+The Bedded Unit is a tranquil and supportive environment, offering a person centred approach to care.
+Many people who come to stay on the Bedded unit go on to return home and continue their care with the support of the hospice and other healthcare professionals.

 From our Bedded Unit, our specialist medical team can offer round-the-clock care and support, in the comfort of a welcoming and supportive environment.
 From our 7 private bedrooms, we can provide specialised medical treatment and support for people who have a life-limiting illness.
 Unlike a clinical environment that many people expect, the Bedded Unit is a modern and comfortable place, where friends and family are welcome to visit.
 We have facilties and space for all the family, including young children.

 It is a common misconception that people only come to the hospice to spend their final days with us.
 Many of the people we look after on the Bedded Unit visit us for help with their symptoms and then they return home to continue their care with the support of our other services, including our hospice nurses.

 People are referred to our Bedded Unit for a number of different reasons.
 These may include:

 Control of symptoms, for example pain or nausea/sickness